 For the full picture on how Contour Light works, the research behind it, and what to expect across a complete program, visit Beyond Rest Contour Light.

-Red light therapy produces measurable circumference reduction and can improve body fat percentage over a treatment course.
+Red light therapy produces measurable circumferential reduction and can improve body fat percentage over a treatment course.
 Weight on the scale may not change significantly, because the treatment preserves muscle mass while triggering fat cells to release stored triglycerides.
 The more accurate description is "body composition change" rather than "weight loss" in the conventional sense.

 Results are sustained with lifestyle support.
 Red light therapy does not permanently remove fat cells (unlike liposuction or cryolipolysis).
 If lifestyle factors that contributed to fat accumulation continue unchanged, fat may eventually be re-stored.
 Clients who pair Contour Light sessions with improved nutrition, adequate sleep, and regular movement see the most durable long-term outcomes.